sgriffisrg/OOP-345/WS05/readme.md

 ***Public Members***
 - a default constructor
-- `const std::string& title() const`: a query that return the title of the movie
+- `const std::string& title() const`: a query that returns the title of the movie
-- `Movie(const std::string strMovie)`: A constructor that receives the movie as a string; this constructor is responsible to extract the information about the movie from the parameter and store it in the attributes of the instance.
+- `Movie(const std::string& strMovie)`: A constructor that receives the movie as a string; this constructor is responsible to extract the information about the movie from the parameter and store it in the attributes of the instance.
 The parameter will always have the following format:
 ```
 TITLE,YEAR,DESCRIPTION
 ```